 Okay, so maybe it's not our favorite song anymore, but it's a great song for teaching counting skills...and...what kid doesn't love making 'quacking' sounds?

-Preschool learning involves lots of activity.
-This past week, my daughter brought home an activity that goes with this song.
+Preschool learning involves lots of activity: moving around, jumping, making noise.
+This past week, my daughter brought home an activity from school that goes along with this song.
 It's a great task for working on fine motor skills, counting, and your child's duck call!